-- The creation of Coastal Community's new Vision and Purpose, founded on its long-standing core Values.
-This framework has since supported additional accomplishments including implementing innovative ways to deliver service across a variety of channels; a new branch delivery model; extensive service expansion in South Vancouver Island (three new locations in as many years); as well as financial innovations that have won national recognition - Best Employer in Canada recognition (2010, 2011 & 2012) as well as a Top Employer in British Columbia award for 2015 and 2016 - The 2013 Corporate Responsibility Award for the Vancouver Island region - The introduction of innovative service delivery channels for members and clients, including new branching models, the Relationship Centre (call centre), and Interactive Teller Machine technology-the first of its kind on Vancouver Island
+- The creation of Coastal Community's current Vision and Purpose, founded on its long-standing core Values.
+This framework has supported additional accomplishments including implementing innovative ways to deliver service across a variety of channels and extensive service expansion in South Vancouver Island, as well as financial innovations that have won national recognition - Aon Best Employers in Canada recognition (2010, 2011 & 2012) as well as a BC's Top Employer award for 2015 and 2016, and Great Place to Work® designation for 2020. - The introduction of innovative service delivery channels for members and clients, including new branching models, a member and client contact centre, and Interactive Teller Machine technology-the first of its kind on Vancouver Island